ravi9/openvino-wiki/CMakeOptionsForCustomCompilation.md

 * `ENABLE_LTO` boolean option to enable [Link Time Optimizations]:
     * `OFF` is default, because it takes longer time to link binaries.
-    * `ON` is enabled for OpenVINO release binaries
+    * `ON` is enabled for OpenVINO release binaries.
-    * Available on Unix compilers only like GCC or CLANG.
+    * Available on Unix* compilers only like GCC or CLANG.
-    * Gives 30% decrease in binary size together with other optimizations option using to build OpenVINO.
+    * Gives 30% decrease in binary size together with other optimization options used to build OpenVINO.
-* `THREADING` points to OpenVINO threading interface:
+* `THREADING` points to the OpenVINO threading interface:
-    * `TBB` is a default option, enables build with [Intel TBB] and `tbb::static_partitioner`.
+    * `TBB` is the default option, which enables build with [Intel TBB] and `tbb::static_partitioner`.
-    * `TBB_AUTO` enables build with [Intel TBB].
+    * `TBB_AUTO` enables building with [Intel TBB].
-    * `OMP` enables build with Intel OpenMP.
+    * `OMP` enables building with Intel OpenMP.
-    * `SEQ` disable threading optimizations.
+    * `SEQ` disables threading optimizations.
 Can be used in cases when TBB binaries are absent.
-    * **Note:** because TBB is a template library, it increase binary size because of multiple instantiations of `tbb::parallel_for`
+    * **Note:** because TBB is a template library, it increases binary size because of multiple instantiations of `tbb::parallel_for`
 * `ENABLE_SSE42` enables SSE4.2 optimizations:
     * `ON` is default for x86 platforms; not available for other platforms.
     * Affects only Inference Engine common part and preprocessing plugin, **does not affect the mkldnn library**